Haga clic aquí para ver la versión en español.

 that arise in the course of your care, including issues of conflict resolution,

-withholding resuscitative services, and foregoing or withdrawing life-sustaining
+withholding resuscitative services, and forgoing or withdrawing life-sustaining

 - Make decisions regarding medical care, and receive as much information